hackclub/easel/languages/λ/README.md

 applications (the parenthesis are important!!): `({expression} {expression})`

+variables: `{singular lowercase letter}`

 there is also no combinator because i think other forms of recursion (such as the one shown in the factorial example program) are better. cheers!

+to run, clone the repo and run `python3 λ.py examples/helloworld.λ` to run the helloworld program! that can be swapped out for any other programs you want to run.